kstenerud/concise-encoding/cte-condensed.md

 #### Verbatim String

 A verbatim string begins with a backtick `` ` ``.
-The next sequence of characters defines the "end sequence", and is terminated by a whitespace character (usually a space or linefeed).
-From that point, the string continues until that same end sequence is repeated (like here documents in Bash).
+The next sequence of characters defines the end-of-string identifier, and is terminated by a whitespace character (space, tab, linefeed, or CR/LF).
+From that point, the string continues until that same end-of-string identifier is repeated (much like a "here" document in Bash).

 Example: